-REACH Program for Senior Residents
+REACH Fellowship Program for Senior Residents

-Most residents pursue board certification in a field of veterinary medicine in anticipation of employment as a clinical specialist in an academic setting.
+Many residents pursue board certification in a field of veterinary medicine in anticipation of employment as a clinical specialist in an academic setting.
 However, some of these residents are also interested in advanced education and training in scientific research to prepare themselves scientifically for an academic clinical career.

-The REACH program is designed for individuals who would benefit from one to two years of intensive scientific research training, either through a post-doctoral experience or as an entry point into formal research training program (e.g., NIH T32).
+Although professional clinical residency programs abound, there are few such research-intensive opportunities available.
+The REACH Fellowship Program is designed for individuals who would benefit from one to two years of intensive scientific research training, either through a post-doctoral experience or as an entry point into formal research training program (e.g., NIH T32).

-- A copy of the application to the graduate program or group, if applicable;
+- A copy of the application to the graduate program or group, if applicable.

-- A biosketch and letter from the academic mentor with whom the candidate will be working during the year, indicating the mentor’s time and financial commitments to the candidate and an assessment of the candidate’s likelihood for success.
+- A letter from the academic mentor with whom the candidate will be working during the year, indicating the mentor’s time and financial commitments to the candidate and an assessment of the candidate’s likelihood for success.

 - A mentoring plan, consistent in scope with the one year of support should also describe how the faculty mentor will provide research and career guidance and advice to the candidate, during this REACH year.